grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

 The `>` symbol indicates deeper levels of nesting.
 For example, `client > basic_auth` refers to an `basic_auth` block defined inside a `client` block.

+These blocks are only applicable when connecting to a Docker daemon over HTTP or HTTPS and has no effect when connecting via a `unix:///` socket

 [client]: #client-block
 [basic_auth]: #basic_auth-block
 [authorization]: #authorization-block